-ITU-T SG16 Questions 13 (IPTV) and 28 (E-health) would like to share with SG11 that they have recently held successful meetings during ITU-T Study Group 16 meeting in Geneva, 30 April - 11 May 2012.
+ITU-T SG 16 Questions 13 (IPTV) and 28 (E-health) would like to share with SG11 that they have recently held successful meetings during ITU-T Study Group 16 meeting in Geneva, 30 April - 11 May 2012.
 ITU-T Q13/16 is studying the multimedia application platform for IPTV services, and Q28/16 is the Question for multimedia framework for e-health applications.
 Q13/16 and Q28/16 are collaborating to study the possibility of IPTV applications for e-health services.

 Q28/16 has recently participated in the Joint ITU-WHO Workshop on e-Health Standards and Interoperability held on 26th and 27th April in Geneva.
 Three organizations ITU-T, ITU-D and WHO from the United Nations and Healthcare-related SDOs, such as Continua Health Alliance, Integrating the Healthcare Enterprise (IHE), ISO TC 215, IEEE-SA and HL7 as well as academia, research institutes and vendors participated in this workshop and provided presentations.
 Several developing countries gave their country status report.
 Q13/16 and Q28/16 were represented by Mr Masahito Kawamori, Rapporteur of Q13/16 and Q28/16, and ITU-T’s activities on IPTV and e-health were introduced.
 There was vigorous discussion and exchange of information and opinion in the panel session.
 Interoperability issue was commonly recognized and various issues of interoperability were identified on various levels such as regulation, system, service, interface, device, data format and protocols.
-We came to strongly believe that ITU-T can contribute to solve some of issues on standardization of e-health and provide solutions for it.
+ITU-T SG 16 came to strongly believe that ITU-T can contribute to solve some of issues on standardization of e-health and provide solutions for it.

 During the Q28/16 and Q13/16 joint meeting, which was held on 3 May 2012, it came to our attention that SG11 launched a new Focus Group on M2M Service Layer (FG M2M) in April 2012.
 ToR of this Focus Group can be seen as saying that “FG M2M will identify a minimum set of common requirements of vertical markets, focusing initially on the health-care market”.
-We also believe that close collaboration between SG11 and Q13 and Q28 of SG16 would be essential in settling many of the difficult problems in interoperability as well as making breakthroughs in the current standardization situation in e-health.
+ITU-T SG 16 also believes that close collaboration between SG11 and Q13 and Q28 of SG16 would be essential in settling many of the difficult problems in interoperability as well as making breakthroughs in the current standardization situation in e-health.

 Seeking further collaboration among SG11 and SG16 on the study for M2M and e-health, Q13/16 and Q28/16 would like to invite experts of SG11 to our next meeting which will be held at:

 San Jose, California, USA, on 24-28 September, 2012, kindly hosted by Cisco, which is part of an ITU-T IPTV-GSI event.
-WeWe look forward to your participation in this event.
+Questions 13/16 and 28/16 look forward to your participation in this event.

 __________________